Find out how your age affects your nutritional needs, and what you should be eating for a healthy, balanced diet...

 Exercise and iron are important...

 At this time of life many people take their good health for granted and healthy eating and exercise are often put on the back burner.
 But as we grow older, good nutrition and regular exercise become even more important.
-A diet rich in antioxidants will help protect against problems like heart disease, Alzheimer's, cataracts and certain types of cancer.
+A diet rich in antioxidants may help protect against some health problems such as heart disease, Alzheimer's, cataracts and certain types of cancer.

 After the age of 40, the metabolic rate (the speed at which the body burns calories) drops, but the drop is very modest and the real reason many people in this age bracket start to suffer from middle-aged spread is due to a change in hormone levels and poor dietary choices, combined with a lack of exercise.
 Excess weight, particularly around the ‘middle’ is a risk factor for heart disease, diabetes and osteoarthritis and the longer you wait before you tackle the problem the harder it becomes - nip any weight gain in the bud now before it becomes a serious problem.

 Keep alcohol intake to guideline amounts - no more than 14 units per week.
-Drinking responsibly affords you all the health benefits we read about such as reducing heart disease, however, it’s a good idea to have one or two alcohol free days during the week and to spread your weekly allowance out evenly throughout the week.
+It’s a good idea to have two alcohol free days during the week and to spread your weekly allowance evenly throughout the week.
+If you are pregnant or planning a pregnancy, the safest policy is not to drink alcohol to keep risks to your baby at a minimum.

 Antioxidant-rich food – Brightly coloured fruit and vegetables are the best source of antioxidants.
 Make sure you eat at least five portions a day and include a wide variety of different produce.